Celebrating Hispanic Heritage: Honoring Cultural Icons and Trailblazers

 Soccer, or fútbol as many Latinos prefer to call it, is practically a religion in Latino countries.
 The World Cup, the most prolific soccer tournament globally, has been significantly influenced by Latino countries.
 Uruguay, Chile, and Mexico have all hosted the event, emphasizing their impact on the sport’s history and growth.

-Latino soccer players have dazzled fans with their skills, making them household names across the globe.
+Latino soccer players have dazzled with their skills, making them household names across the globe.
 For more on Latino cultural events, check out our latino cultural events page.

 Latinos in the NBA